South African cuisine: Beverages

+Today, in the dairy section of South African supermarkets, one will find a variety of milks, sour milk, sour cream, and other modern versions of traditional milk products.

 Indigenous cookery

-In the precolonial period, indigenous cuisine was characterised by the use of a very wide range of foods including fruits, nuts, bulbs, leaves and other products gathered from wild plants and by the hunting of wild game.
-The introduction of domestic cattle and grain crops by Bantu speakers who arrived in the southern regions from north-east Africa since 200 AD and the spread of cattle keeping to Khoisan groups enabled products and the availability of fresh meat on demand.
+In the precolonial period, indigenous cuisine was characterised by the use of a wide range of foods, including fruits, nuts, bulbs, leaves, and other products gathered from wild plants, as well as the hunting of wild game.
+The introduction of domestic cattle and grain crops by Bantu speakers who arrived in the southern regions from north-east Africa since 200 AD, and the spread of cattle keeping to Khoisan groups, enabled the production of products and the availability of fresh meat on demand.

-The pre-colonial diet consisted primarily of cooked grains, especially sorghum and millet, fermented milk (somewhat like yogurt) and roasted or stewed meat.
+The pre-precolonial period consisted primarily of cooked grains, especially sorghum and millet, fermented milk (somewhat like yogurt), and roasted or stewed meat.
 At some point, maize replaced sorghum as the primary grain, and there is some dispute as to whether maize, a Central American crop, arrived with European settlers (notably the Portuguese) or spread through Africa before white settlements via Africans returning from the Americas during the era of the slave trade.

-People also kept sheep and goats, and communities often organised vast hunts for the abundant game, but the beef was considered the absolutely most important and high-status meat.
+People also kept sheep and goats, and communities often organised large-scale hunts for abundant game, but beef was considered the most important and highest-status meat.
 The ribs of any cattle that were slaughtered in many communities were so prized that they were offered to the chief of the village.

-In many ways, the daily food of South African families can be traced to the indigenous foods that their ancestors ate.
-A typical meal in a Bantu-speaking, South African household is a stiff, fluffy porridge of maize meal (called pap, and very similar to American grits) with a flavorful stewed meat gravy.
-Traditional rural families (and many urban ones) often ferment their pap for a few days—especially if it is sorghum instead of maize—which gives it a tangy flavour.
+In many ways, the daily diet of South African families can be traced to the indigenous foods eaten by their ancestors.
+A typical meal in a Bantu-speaking South African household consists of a stiff, fluffy porridge of maize meal (called pap, and very similar to American grits) with a flavorful stewed meat gravy.
+Traditional rural families (and many urban ones) often ferment their pap for a few days—especially when it is sorghum rather than maize—which gives it a tangy flavour.
 The Sotho-Tswana call this fermented pap, ting.

-Vegetables used are often some sort of pumpkin, varieties of which are indigenous to South Africa, although now many people eat pumpkins that originated in other countries.
-Rice and beans are also very popular although they are not indigenous.
-Another common vegetable dish, which arrived in South Africa with its many Irish immigrants, but which has been adopted by South Africans, is shredded cabbage and white potatoes cooked with butter.
+Vegetables used are often pumpkin varieties indigenous to South Africa, although many people now eat pumpkins that originated in other countries.
+Rice and beans are also very popular, although they are not indigenous.
+Another typical vegetable dish, which arrived in South Africa with its many Irish immigrants, but which has been adopted by South Africans, is shredded cabbage and white potatoes cooked with butter.